openfisca/openfisca-web-site/README.md

-# OpenFisca Web-Site
+# OpenFisca website - DEPRECATED

+## This website is deprecated

+**The new OpenFisca France website is now [fr.openfisca.org](https://github.com/openfisca/fr.openfisca.org).**
+**This website isn't maintained anymore.**

+This website presents a lot of issues, among them:

+- Outdated information
+- Broken links
+- Bugs

+You can take a look at the discussion [here](https://github.com/openfisca/openfisca-france/issues/824) (in French)

+## Introduction

 [OpenFisca](http://www.openfisca.fr/) is a versatile microsimulation free software.
-This is the source code of the [Web-Site](http://www.openfisca.fr/).
+This is the source code of the (now deprecated) [http://www.openfisca.fr/](http://www.openfisca.fr/) website.

 For more information, please consult http://openfisca.org/doc/